reyvaleza/edit.com/README.md

 \
 Sucks.
 But here is the state of my learning.
 It doesn't even scroll yet, but at least the code is just over 1,000 lines.
 After adding scrolling, and maybe double-buffering, and maybe undo-redo, I hope it doesn't reach over 2,000 lines.
 The only class I did is the TextBuffer class, which I made as a singleton by way of a static instance so I don't have to instatiate.\
 \
 So here it is in its pure rough state, just to let you know where it is now.
 It's not very usable yet as it doesn't even open and save to a file yet.
-I'm still working on it so this is a work in progress.
+I'm still working on it so this is a work in progress.\
+\
+No, I'm not yet confident about my source code so you won't be seeing it any time soon.
+I don't want to be impaled and pilloried by the masters.
+Not yet.\